Dynamical symmetries of the Calogero-Coulomb model: Calogero--Coulomb system

 \subsection{Hamiltonian via exchange (Dunkl) operators}

 The Hamiltonian of the $N$-particle quantum Calogero model in external Coulomb potential \cite{khare} has the following form:

-where $x^2=\sum_{i=1}^N x_i^2$, and the $-/+$ sign in the interaction potential corresponds to identical bosons/fermions, respectively.
-For $\gamma=0$, the above Hamiltonian reduces to the unconfined Calogero model \cite{calogero-1,calogero-2}, also known as the Calogero–Moser system \cite{moser}.
+where $p_i=-\imath \hbar \partial_i$ is the momentum operator, $x^2=\sum_{i=1}^N x_i^2$, and the $-/+$ sign in the interaction potential corresponds to identical bosons/fermions, respectively.
+For $\gamma=0$, the above Hamiltonian reduces to the unconfined Calogero model \cite{calogero-1,calogero-2}, also known as the Calogero--Moser system \cite{moser}.
 Throughout this article, we consider positive coupling constants, $g,\gamma>0$, and set the mass and Plank's constant to unity, $m=\hbar=1$.

 An elegant approach to quantum Calogero-type models is based on the Dunkl operators, whose components mutually commute \cite{dunkl}; see Refs.~\cite{Heckman1997,rev-rosler,rev-chalykh,book-dunkl} for reviews: